Lies and fibs

 Try to understand why your child is not telling the truth.
 There may be something you can help with.

 Most parents teach their children as they get older that there are times when it is OK not to tell the truth, such as when it is not polite or could be hurtful.

-- Teach children to say 'Thank you for the lovely present' whether or they like it or not, or to say they like food offered to them whether they like it or not.
+- saying 'Thank you for the lovely present' whether or they like it or not, or to say they like food offered to them whether they like it or not.

-- Teach children to avoid using hurtful words such as 'hating' something or someone or that something or someone is ugly.
+- avoiding using hurtful words such as 'hating' something or someone or that something or someone is ugly.

-It takes a long time and help from parents for childen to learn the difference between lies to be kind and lies for other reasons.
+It takes a long time for childen to learn the difference between lies to be kind and lies for other reasons.

 What parents can do

 - Try not to get into a battle about telling the truth.

 - Teach children why it is important to tell the truth, eg. "When people tell us the truth it helps us to trust them".
 Let them know that in your family it is safe to tell the truth - that you will not be very angry if something wrong has happened.
 You know children are still learning how to do things right.